Spctre23/SpctreUtils/README.md

 ## Features

    - **Easy Build**
-       - Allows you to effortlessly draw and fill an area with blocks.
+       - Allows you to effortlessly draw and fill areas with blocks.
+       - Works on any server where you have OP permissions.
+       - Supports WorldEdit
-       - Significantly quicker than using WorldEdit or vanilla fill commands for simple building operations.
+          - Prioritizes WorldEdit commands over vanilla fill commmands if present.
+          - Adds customizable binds for /undo and /redo.
    - **Noclip**
        - Gives you flight and allows you to phase through blocks.
        - Must be in singleplayer.